PoisonIvory/sage/SageTests/CODE_QUALITY_PATTERNS.md

 **Why**: UI-bound logic in ViewModels should be `@MainActor` to avoid race conditions or thread violations.

+**Root Cause**: Lack of understanding of Swift Concurrency.
+Missing @MainActor annotations on UI-bound classes.

 ```swift
 // ✅ GOOD: @MainActor for UI-bound ViewModels
 @MainActor